 Evergy Missouri West discharges some of the water used in generation and other operations containing substances deemed to be pollutants.
 A November 2015 EPA rule applicable to steam-electric power generating plants establishes effluent limitations guidelines (ELG) and standards for wastewater discharges, including limits on the amount of toxic metals and other pollutants that can be discharged.
 Implementation timelines for this 2015 rule vary from 2018 to 2023.
-In April 2019, the U.S. Court of Appeals for the 5th Circuit (5th Circuit) issued a ruling that vacated and remanded portions of the original ELG rule.
+In April 2019, the U.S. Court of Appeals for the Fifth Circuit issued a ruling that vacated and remanded portions of the original ELG rule.
 Due to this ruling, the EPA announced a plan in July 2021 to issue a proposed rule in the fall of 2022 to address the vacated limitations for legacy wastewater and landfill leachate.
 In March 2023, the EPA published a proposed update to the ELG to address the vacated limitations and prior reviews of the existing rule by the current administration.
 Flue Gas Desulfurization (FGD) wastewater, bottom ash transport wastewater, coal residual leachate, and legacy wastewater are addressed in the proposal.
 Evergy Missouri West has reviewed the proposed modifications to limitations on FGD wastewater and bottom ash transport water and if the regulation is finalized as proposed, Evergy Missouri West does not believe the impact to be material.
 Modifications for best available technology economically available for the discharge of coal residual leachate could be material if the rulemaking is finalized as proposed.

-In August 2021, based on an order issued by the U.S. District Court for the District of Arizona, which vacated and remanded the EPA's 2020 Navigable Waters Protection Rule (NWPR), the EPA and the U.S. Army Corps of Engineers announced that they had halted implementation of the NWPR nationwide, and were interpreting "Waters of the United States" consistent with the regulatory regime that was in place prior to 2015.
+In August 2021, based on an order issued by the U.S. District Court for the District of Arizona, which vacated and remanded the EPA's 2020 Navigable Waters Protection Rule (NWPR), the EPA and the U.S. Army Corps of Engineers (Corps) announced that they had halted implementation of the NWPR nationwide, and were interpreting "Waters of the United States" consistent with the regulatory regime that was in place prior to 2015.
 In December 2021, the EPA and the Department of the Army published a proposed rule that would formally repeal the NWPR and revise the definition of "Waters of the United States."
 In December 2022, the EPA and the Department of the Army issued a final rule establishing a definition for "Waters of the United States."
 The final rule was published in the Federal Register in January 2023 and took effect in March 2023.
-In May 2023, the Supreme Court issued a decision that impacts the final rule and has led the EPA to announce an upcoming rulemaking and changes to the current interpretation.
-Evergy Missouri West is reviewing the Supreme Court's decision and awaiting the announced rulemaking.
+In May 2023, the United States Supreme Court (Supreme Court) issued a decision that interpreted the meaning of "Waters of the United States" under the Clean Water Act.
+The Supreme Court's decision impacted the January 2023 rulemaking and required the EPA and the Corps to issue a new direct final rule to conform aspects of the regulatory text to the Supreme Court ruling.
+This direct final rule was published and took effect in September 2023.
+Evergy Missouri West is reviewing the Supreme Court's decision and the EPA's and the Corps' final rule.
 The impact on Evergy Missouri West's operations or consolidated financial results are not expected to be material.